 An Introduction to Mutual Funds

-Over the past decade, American investors increasingly have turned to mutual funds to save for retirement and other financial goals.
+Over the past decade, American investors increasingly have turned towards mutual funds to save for retirement and other financial goals.
 Mutual funds can offer the advantages of diversification and professional management.
-But, as with other investment choices, investing in mutual funds involves risk.
-And fees and taxes will diminish a fund’s returns.
+But, as with all other investment choices, investing in mutual funds involves risk.
+Additionally, fees and taxes associated with these funds diminish their returns.
 It pays to understand both the upsides and the downsides of mutual fund investing and how to choose products that match your goals and tolerance for risk.

-This page explains the basics of mutual fund investing — how mutual funds work, what factors to consider before investing, and how to avoid common pitfalls.
+This section covers the basics of mutual fund investing — how mutual funds work, what factors to consider before investing, and how to avoid common pitfalls.

 - Mutual funds are not guaranteed or insured by the FDIC or any other government agency — even if you buy through a bank and the fund carries the bank’s name.
 You can lose money investing in mutual funds.

 - Past performance is not a reliable indicator of future performance.
-So don’t be dazzled by last year’s high returns.
-But past performance can help you assess a fund’s volatility over time.
+So don’t be dazzled by last year’s high returns; this is a common investor’s mistake.
+However, past performance may help you assess a fund’s volatility over time.

-- All mutual funds have costs that lower your investment returns.
-Shop around, and use a mutual fund cost calculator at www.sec.gov/investor/tools.shtml to compare many of the costs of owning different funds before you buy.
+- All mutual funds (yes, ALL) have costs that lower your investment returns.
+Shop around, and use a mutual fund cost calculator such as this one on SEC’s website to compare many of the costs of owning different funds before you buy.

 How Mutual Funds Work